mathspp/mathspp/pages/02.blog/00.tags/induction/blog.md

 title: "Induction blog articles"
 ---

-# “induction” tag
+# “INDUCTION” tag

-## articles about the mathematical concept of induction
+## Articles about the mathematical concept of induction